 When should you go to Bucharest?

 Bucharest (and Romania) is famous for being cold in winter, and hot in summer.
 Plan accordingly!
-Spring and Autumn may therefore be the best times to visit, although I always find going to Eastern European capitals in the middle of winter adds to atmosphere!
+Spring and Autumn may therefore be the best times to visit, although I always find going to Eastern European capitals in the middle of winter adds to the atmosphere!

 We went in late November.
 It was somewhat cold, with snow for a day or so, but not outrageously so.
 We wore jeans and long johns, t-shirt and jumper, and a winter coat.
 Make sure your shoes are waterproof – when it rained we found it was a very wet city(!) as most of the gutter drainpipes empty onto the pavement and run off into the road.